 The 26th annual UN Climate Change Conference of the Parties (COP26 summit) is the latest event to spotlight climate risk and drive greater corporate commitment to ESG initiatives.
-A broad array of stakeholders—especially institutional investors seeking to make more sustainable investments – are demanding that corporations lower their carbon footprint.
+A broad array of stakeholders—especially institutional investors seeking to make more sustainable investments—is demanding that corporations lower their carbon footprint.
 Complicating these interactions is the lack of standardization in global ESG reporting methodologies, a problem that is amplified across different global jurisdictions, including China.

-All of which rolls up into a key communications imperative: As the various parties, private and public, involved in achieving common standards work towards a solution, companies will need to make sure they communicate their overall progress on ESG initiatives in a clear, consistent and compelling way.
+All of this rolls up into a key communications imperative: As the various parties, private and public, involved in achieving common standards work towards a solution, companies will need to make sure they communicate their overall progress on ESG initiatives in a clear, consistent, and compelling way.

 ESG remains top-of-mind for global investors.
 The PwC 2021 Global Investor ESG Survey found that 80% of those surveyed considered ESG an important factor.
 In fact, nearly half of respondents (49%) said they were willing to divest in companies that were not taking sufficient action on ESG issues, while an equal number also said they would not accept a lower return in exchange for ESG benefits.

-As an international financial centre, Hong Kong is in a unique position to play a strategic role as Mainland China’s gateway and mobiliser of capital to facilitate the national carbon neutrality goal.
-For example, HKEX recently published a new ESG Reporting Guide that outlines minimum parameters for reporting as a means to assist issuers’ disclosure and communication with investors and other stakeholders.
+As an international financial center, Hong Kong is in a unique position to play a strategic role as mainland China’s gateway and mobiliser of capital to facilitate the national carbon neutrality goal.
+For example, HKEX recently published a new ESG Reporting Guide that outlines minimum parameters for reporting as a means to assist issuers’ disclosures and communications with investors and other stakeholders.
 The Guide does not set out calculation/measurement methods for KPIs.
-However, the new requirements cover the description of targets for emissions, waste, energy use and water efficiency, and the steps taken to achieve them.
-Companies also need to report KPIs and ESG information in a consistent way to track performance, establish a standardized ESG data management system and set appropriate targets.
+However, the new requirements cover the description of targets for emissions, waste, energy use, and water efficiency, and the steps taken to achieve them.
+Companies also need to report KPIs and ESG information in a consistent way to track performance, establish a standardized ESG data management system, and set appropriate targets.

 Although there is currently no formal, centralized ESG regulatory framework in the United States, there has been greater focus on ESG under the Biden Administration.
 One of the more significant actions taken by the federal government is the Executive Order on Climate-Related Financial Risk signed by President Biden in May.